Skip to main content

 • Combination of scheme (protocol), host (domain), and port

-• defines request boundary for SOP.
+• defines the request boundary enforced by SOP

 Cross-Origin Request